all-out/guides/_guides/rent.md

 |        Miscellaneous        |     200m    |
 {: class="table"}

-Total cost is 1.5b per month.
+Total cost is 1.5b monthly; rent will likely be between 40m to 80m monthly.

-## Notes

-We will be figuring out a system where people who are willing and able to pay more than the required rent can do that and we can track it.

-Nootkin has agreed to front 200m of that in order to keep our current staging tower, so only 1.3b is being used to calculate current rent for the moment.

 Miscellaneous expenses include but are not limited to: